 How to Build a Financial Planning Spreadsheet

-Step one is to create a balance sheet.
-List every asset you own and every debt you owe.
+Start by creating a balance sheet that lists every asset you own and every debt you owe.
 Assets include cash, investment accounts, retirement savings, and real estate.
 Debts include credit cards, student loans, mortgages, and car loans.
-This gives you a snapshot of your current net worth.
+This gives you a snapshot of your current net worth - the foundation everything else builds on.

-Step two is to track your monthly cash flow.
-Create categories for income and expenses.
+From there, track your monthly cash flow by creating categories for income and expenses.
 Income might include salary, dividends, or side business revenue.
-Expenses should cover both essentials and discretionary items.
+Expenses typically cover both essentials and discretionary items.
 Tracking this data over time reveals patterns and shows how much you can consistently save or invest.
+Many people discover surprising insights just from this step alone - categories that seemed small individually can add up significantly over a year.

-Step three is to add growth assumptions.
-This is where spreadsheets show their power.
+The next layer adds growth assumptions, and this is where spreadsheets truly demonstrate their value.
 You can input assumptions for investment returns, debt interest rates, or inflation.
 A simple formula such as future value will project how regular contributions grow over time.
-By adjusting assumptions you can instantly see different outcomes.
+By adjusting assumptions you can instantly see different outcomes - what happens if returns are 6% instead of 8%, or if you increase contributions by $200 per month.

-Step four is to project forward.
-Use your cash flow and assumptions to extend your balance sheet into the future.
+With cash flow data and growth assumptions in place, you can project your balance sheet into the future.
 Build scenarios such as “retire at sixty-five” versus “retire at fifty-five,” or compare paying off debt faster against investing more aggressively.
+This forward-looking capability is what separates spreadsheets from simple tracking tools.

-Step five is to visualize the results.
+Finally, consider adding charts to visualize the results.
 Charts can show how your net worth evolves, when your debts are eliminated, or how much retirement savings you will accumulate.
 Visuals make complex information easier to grasp and more motivating to follow.
+A well-designed chart showing steady progress toward a goal can be surprisingly powerful for maintaining long-term focus.

 Scenarios Where Spreadsheets Shine